zanilzanzan/FuseNet_PyTorch/README.md

 ## Training
 - To train FuseNet, run `fusenet_train.py` by providing the path of the dataset.
 - If you would like to train a FuseNet model with the classification head, provide `--use_class True`
-- Example training commnads can be found below.
+- Example training commands can be found below.

 ### Training from scratch
 w/o classification head: